samugit83/TheGradientPath/AISecurityEngineering/S - Spoofing/jwt_token_theft.md

     """
     Category 11: Browser storage XSS testing.
     Tests for DOM XSS via localStorage/sessionStorage data rendering.

+    TESTING MODE: MANUAL REQUIRED - This function analyzes code for unsafe rendering of storage data but cannot inject into browser storage remotely.
+    It generates exploit code (result['exploit_code']) to run in browser console.
+    You must manually execute this in DevTools and reload the page to test.
     """
     result = {
         'category': 'storage',